-WHEREAS, Section 324 if Title 23 USC regarding the prohibition of discrimination based on gender has been met; and
+WHEREAS, Section 324 of Title 23 USC regarding the prohibition of discrimination based on gender has been met by the Commission; and

-WHEREAS, Section 504 of the Rehabilitation Act of 1973 (29 USC 794) AND 49 CFR Part 27 regarding discrimination against individuals with disabilities have been met; and
+WHEREAS, Section 504 of the Rehabilitation Act of 1973 (29 USC 794) AND 49 CFR Part 27 regarding discrimination against individuals with disabilities have been met by the Commission; and

-WHEREAS, in accordance with 23 CFR § 450.336, the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) certified the planning process of the Peoria-Pekin Urbanized Area in May 2022.
+WHEREAS, in accordance with 23 CFR § 450.336, the Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) certified the planning process of the Greater Peoria MPA in May 2022.

-NOW, THEREFORE, BE IT RESOLVED BY THE COMMISSION AS FOLLOWS:

-That the Tri-County Regional Planning Commission hereby certifies that its metropolitan transportation planning process is being carried out in conformance with all of the applicable provisions of federal law and certifies that the local process to enhance the participation of the general public, including the transportation disadvantaged, has been followed in developing all transportation plans and programs, including the Commission's Long-Range Transportation Plan and Transportation Improvement Plan.
+NOW, THEREFORE, BE IT RESOLVED that the Tri-County Regional Planning Commission hereby certifies that its metropolitan transportation planning process is being carried out in conformance with all the applicable provisions of federal law and certifies that the local process to enhance the participation of the general public, including the transportation disadvantaged, has been followed in developing all transportation plans and programs, including the Commission's Long-Range Transportation Plan and Transportation Improvement Program.

-Presented this 4th day of October 2023 Adopted this 4th day of October 2023
+Presented this 7th day of August 2024 Adopted this 7th day of August 2024